 Here are some tips and tricks to be able to help you to use the eraser tool better.

-Whatever size your brushes you were using will usually be the same size as the eraser.
-Sometimes, it can become confusing for some people; you need to be careful what your eraser is when working with the eraser tool.
+Whatever size your brushes you use will usually be the same size as the eraser.
+Sometimes, it can confuse some people; you need to be careful what your eraser is when working with the eraser tool.

 You can quickly check this by moving the brush size to the size you want your eraser to be.
 The sizes will go from 1% to 100%.
 The 100% usually means that you want or need to erase a large area.